Sokei-an: Biography

 In 1938 his future wife, Ruth Fuller Everett, began studying under him and received her Buddhist name (Eryu); her daughter, Eleanor, was then the wife of Alan Watts (who also studied under Sokei-an that same year).
 In 1941 Ruth purchased an apartment at 124 E. 65th Street in New York City, which also served as living quarters for Sokei-an and became the new home for the Buddhist Society of America (opened on December 6).
 Following the attack on Pearl Harbor, Sokei-an was arrested by the FBI as an "enemy alien" taken to Ellis Island on June 15 and then interned at a camp in Fort Meade, Maryland on October 2, 1942 (where he suffered from high blood pressure and several strokes).
 He was released from the internment camp on August 17, 1943, following the pleas of his students and returned to the Buddhist Society of America in New York City.
 In 1944 he divorced his wife in Little Rock, Arkansas, with whom he had been separated for several years.
 Soon after, on July 10, 1944, Sokei-an married Ruth Fuller Everett in Hot Springs, Arkansas.
 Sokei-an died on May 17, 1945, after years of bad health.
 His ashes are interred at Woodlawn Cemetery in Bronx, New York.
 The Buddhist Society of America underwent a name change following his death in 1945, becoming the First Zen Institute of America.

 Teaching style

 Sokei-an's primary way of teaching Zen Buddhism was by means of sanzen, "an interview during which the teacher would set the student a koan"—and his Dharma talks were often delivered in the form of a teisho.
 Sokei-an did not provide instruction in zazen or hold sesshins at the Buddhist Society of America.
 His primary focus was on koans and sanzen, relying on the Hakuin system.
 According to Mary Farkas, "Sokei-an had no interest in reproducing the features of Japanese Zen monasticism, the strict and regimented training that aims at making people 'forget self.'
 In these establishments, individuality is stamped out, novices move together like a school of fish, their cross-legged position corrected with an ever-ready stick."
+Sokei-an said: "I am of the Zen sect.
+My special profession is to train students of Buddhism by the Zen method.
+Nowadays, there are many types of Zen teachers.
+One type, for example, teaches Zen through philosophical discourse; another, through so-called meditation; and still another direct from soul to soul.
+My way of teaching is the direct transmission of Zen from soul to soul."